 What You'll Need

-- olive oil - I get my olive oil at Aldi, it's usually around $3 dollars a bottle.
+- Olive oil - I get my olive oil at Aldi, it's usually around $3 dollars a bottle.
 Also, I sometimes buy it in bulk at Costco.
 Sweet almond oil is another good option.

-- water- regular tap water or filtered will work.
+- Water- regular tap water or filtered will work.

-- spray bottle - I love grabbing spray bottles in bulk from Amazon since we make a lot of our own cleaning products.
+- Spray bottle - I love grabbing spray bottles in bulk from Amazon since we make a lot of our own cleaning products.

 - Funnel - when mixing homemade cleaners this makes it easier and less messy.